 Some applications in telecommunications or data communications construct a permanent connection and mapping between endpoints.
 This is also true at lower levels, e.g. the physical layer, in the overall protocol hierarchies.
-If a call arrives on one endpoint, it is always routed to the same other endpoint as shown in figure 2.
+If a call arrives on one endpoint, it is always routed to the same other endpoint.

-As networks grow and become more pervasive, direct connections between endpoints are no longer flexible enough.
-They also require dedicated resources because the connections are usually idle for a large percentage of the time.
+As networks grow and become more pervasive, the lack of flexibility inherent in direct connections is a hindrance.
+It also requires dedicated resources because the connections are usually idle for a large percentage of the time.
 This also requires that a customer have multiple devices - one for each connection that they have.
-Figure 3 shows direct connections between different pairs of customer endpoints.

-1 An example implementation of this pattern is discussed briefly in [4].
+1 An example implementation of this pattern is discussed briefly in [GHRS].